In this post we’re going to talk about fitness training for road cycling. A lot.

 Golden Cheetah is an open-source (and therefore free) equivalent of WKO.
 Once downloaded and installed on your computer (PC or Mac) you can import data and analyse to your heart’s content.
 It’s quite complex though…

-If you have a power meter attached to your bike, I think (think) the various Garmin Edges calculate the TSS for each session automatically, and it shows up in your Garmin Connect account.
+If you have a power meter attached to your bike, the various Garmin Edge GPS devices calculate the TSS for each session automatically, and it shows up in your Garmin Connect account.

 Form, Fitness And Fatigue (The Three Fs For F’s Sake)